spring-cloud/spring-cloud-bindings/README.md

 | `spring.r2dbc.password` | `{password}`
 | `spring.r2dbc.username` | `{username}`

-**Note** Libraries on the classpath are examined for purpose of evaluating the appropriate `jdbc` and `r2dbc` URLs.
+**Note:** Libraries on the classpath are examined for the purpose of evaluating the appropriate `jdbc` and `r2dbc` URLs.
 The existence of both MySQL and MariaDB libraries on the classpath is not supported and may lead to non-deterministic results.

 ### Neo4J
 Type: `neo4j`